A look at the California wildfires' jaw-dropping numbers

 Smoke on the water

-The smoke plume from the fires extends over 1,000 miles into the Pacific, which would stretch from New York City to Miami.
+The smoke plume from the fires extends more than 1,000 miles into the Pacific, which is equivalent to the distance between New York and Miami.

 Worst ever

-2017 has been the costliest year for wildfires in the US, with over $10 billion in damages before the current Southern California fires began.
+This year has been the costliest for wildfires in the United States, with more than $10 billion in damages before the current Southern California fires began.